Narrow relief bill victory provides warning signs for broader Democratic agenda

 Last week, the debate took another turn when Sen. Amy Klobuchar (D-Minn.) said she would “get rid of the filibuster.”
 Klobuchar, a centrist, was joined by two other moderates — Sen. Tina Smith (D-Minn.), who on social media called it “undemocratic” and the “enemy of progress,” and Sen. Jon Tester (D-Mont.), who expressed openness to the option if bills keep flailing in the Senate.

-Adam Jentleson, the former chief of staff to Senate Majority Leader Harry M. Reid who supports reforming the filibuster, said Friday’s stalled voting process showed how “there is essentially zero prospect for action if Democrats need 60 votes to pass legislation without reconciliation.”
+Adam Jentleson, the former deputy chief of staff to Senate Majority Leader Harry M. Reid who supports reforming the filibuster, said Friday’s stalled voting process showed how “there is essentially zero prospect for action if Democrats need 60 votes to pass legislation without reconciliation.”

 “On a majority basis, it’s more like you can’t always get what you want, but you get what you need and that’s a lot better than the wasteland staring at them if they leave the filibuster in place,” he said.